 How Much Money Should You Have in Your 401k (saving by age)

-At IWT, we talk about 401(k) plans—a lot.
-We know how important they are, but they can be confusing to navigate.
-So we put together these articles to help you make the most of your investments and retirement savings.
+At IWT, I talk about 401(k) plans—a lot.
+We all know how important they are, but they can be confusing to navigate.
+I put together a series of articles to help you make the most of your investments and retirement savings.

 Article 2: Ramit Sethi on Investing

-And, that’s with good reason.
-If you want to be rich, the 401k is one of the most powerful investment tools at your disposal, especially for retirement planning.
-It is also one of the most misunderstood money-maximizing vehicles, starting with how much you should have in your 401k.
+If you want to be rich, a 401(k) is one of the most powerful investment tools at your disposal, especially for retirement planning.
+It’s also one of the most misunderstood money-maximizing vehicles, starting with how much you should have saved in your 401(k) to fund a comfortable retirement.

-That is a solid question, but it doesn’t have a simple answer.
-To answer that burning question — How much should I have in my 401k? — we need more details.
-How much to invest in 401k investments will depend on your age and a few other considerations.
+That is a simple question, but it doesn’t have a simple answer.
+To answer that burning question — How much should I have in my 401(k)? — we need more details.
+The amount you should invest in your 401(k) will depend on your age and a few other considerations.

 Let’s start at the beginning.

-A 401k is called a “retirement” account because it gives you huge tax advantages if you don’t touch your money until you reach the minimum retirement age of 59 1/2 years.
-While you will have to pay a penalty if you touch your 401k savings before you reach retirement age, the benefits far outweigh the risk.
+A 401(k) is considered a “retirement” account because it gives you huge tax advantages if you don’t touch your money until you reach the minimum retirement age of 59 1/2 years.
+While you will have to pay a penalty if you touch your 401(k) savings before you reach retirement age, the benefits far outweigh the risk.

 Also, you have some control over how much you withdraw.
-With careful planning (definitely talk to your accountant for this one) you can minimize your tax burden (win-win)
+With careful planning (definitely talk to your accountant for this one) you can minimize your tax burden.
+That’s what we call a win-win!

-Most companies offering a 401k will match you up to a certain percentage of your paycheck.
+Most companies offering a 401(k) will match your contributions up to a certain percentage of your paycheck.
 In many cases, they will match their employee contributions 1:1.
 To put that in perspective, let’s say your company offers 5% matching.
-Now, if you earn $100,000/year and invest 5% of your annual salary ($5,000), your company would match you $5,000 — That doubles your investment without costing you a cent.
+Now, if you earn $100,000/year and invest 5% of your annual salary ($5,000), your company would match you $5,000.
+That doubles your investment without costing you a cent.
 It’s free money!
-Not basically free, “like” free, or practically free.
+Not basically free or practically free.
 It is FREE MONEY and you are leaving it on the table if you don’t take advantage of the employer match.
-Plus, if you don’t invest in a 401k with employee matching, you are missing out on all the returns that free money will generate.
+Plus, if you don’t invest in a 401(k) with employee matching, you are missing out on all the returns that free money will generate.
 It adds up.

 |Age||Your Contributions||Employer Match||Balance without Employer Match||Balance with Employer Match|